ovanov/ovanov/README.md

 ### Hi there 👋 I'm Luka 😄

-I'm studying Linguistics and Computational Linguistics at the University of Zurich.
-Part-time I work as a programmer and IT-assistant for the [AfZ](https://www.afz.ethz.ch/) at [ETH Zurich](https://ethz.ch/en.html).
+I have a bachelor's degree Linguistics and Computational Linguistics at the University of Zurich.
+I work as a software engineer / project lead for [Mindfire](https://www.mindfire.global/) and as a Research Assistant for an NLP project at the University of Zurich.
 I'm interested in workflow optimization and try to create packages and scripts accordingly.

-🔭 I’m currently working on the [file converter](https://github.com/ovanov/fileconv) tool for the [AfZ](https://www.afz.ethz.ch/)<br>
+🔭 I’m currently working on real-time know-how network to connect researchers at Mindfire.<br>

 ---